uptonking/note4yaoo/thread-web-animation.md

   - if you choose to use spring easing with @okikio/animate the file size is 11kb but without spring easing it is 5kb, 1kb less than animejs.
   - I noticed some of the problems with WAAPI, so I built @okikio/animate as a way to make it easier to make animations with the WAAPI.
   - I based the animation format off of animejs, so, using it shouldn't be too different from animejs.
+- You may want to use Animation Worklet's, instead of just WAAPI.
+  - You can apparently create custom easing using animation worklets.

 - ## Kicking the tires on a 1kb, WAAPI-powered animation API
 - https://twitter.com/mattgperry/status/1408688475973488640